IslamKhSh/HealthInPocket/README.md

   2- Pair your bluetooth module with your Mobile.

-  3- Create your firebase peoject and configure it with your android project.
+  3- Create your firebase project and configure it with your android project.

   4- Let's go.